If you’re running Win 10 Pro on a fixed function device, you’re overpaying for licenses and getting less security.

 Get to know the differences between Windows 10 Pro and Windows 10 IoT.

-There are two primary differences between the IoT and Pro licenses: price and lockdown capabilities.
+There are two primary differences between the IoT and Pro licenses: lockdown capabilities and price.

 For a fixed-function device like a kiosk, digital sign, or vending machine, the ability to lockdown devices is a major advantage.
 Locking down devices can prevent security breaches, save customers from a poor experience with a malfunctioning device, and extend the life of your connected products.